Correctness Verification of Neural Networks: Conclusion

-The techniques presented in this paper work with specifications provided by the combination of a state space of the world and an observation process that converts states into neural network inputs.
-Results from the case study highlight how well the approach works for a state space characterized by two attributes ($\delta$ and $\theta$) and a camera imaging observation process.
-We anticipate that the technique will also work well for other problems that have a low dimensional state space with a tractable tiling and an observation process that can be precisely modelled.
+In this paper, we present a framework for verifying correctness of neural networks for perception tasks.
+We introduce the state space of the world and the observation process that maps from states to neural network inputs as specification for the neural network.
+We present \textit{Tiler}, an algorithm for correctness verification in this framework.
+This technique allows us to verify that a neural network for perception tasks produces a {\em correct} output within a specified tolerance for {\em every} input in the target input space.
+This technique also allows us to detect inputs that the neural network is not designed to work on, so that we can flag inputs that have no verified correctness guarantee.
+Results from the case studies evaluate how well the approach works for a state space characterized by several attributes and a camera imaging or LiDAR measurement observation process.
+We anticipate that the technique will also work well for other problems that have a low dimensional state space (but potentially a high dimensional input space).
+For higher dimensional state spaces, the framework makes it possible to systematically target specific regions of the input space to verify.
+Potential applications include targeted verification, directed testing, and the identification of illegal inputs for which the network is not expected to work on.

-\textit{Tiler} generalizes to cases where alternative methods exist for characterizing the feasible input space and the ground truth: we express the sufficient conditions (Condition 4.1 to 4.4) for soundness independent of the state space and the observation process. \textit{Tiler} can therefore be applied and give sound correctness guarantees whenever there exist methods that can produce tiles, ground truth bounds, and bounding boxes that satisfy these conditions.